JoeLumbley/Audio-Playback/README.md

 ```
 Creates a command string to open the sound file and assign it an alias.

+The double quotes around `{FilePath}` are needed because file paths in commands can contain spaces.
+If a file path includes spaces, the command might not interpret it correctly unless it's enclosed in quotes.
+For example, `C:\My Files\file.wav` would be misinterpreted without quotes.

+Enclosing the file path in double quotes ensures that the entire path is treated as a single string, even if it contains spaces.
+This way, the command parser correctly recognizes it as the full path to the file.

+Here's a simple example:
+- Without quotes: `open C:\My Files\file.wav alias SoundAlias` would fail.
+- With quotes: `open "C:\My Files\file.wav" alias SoundAlias` works properly.

 ```vb.net
 If Sounds Is Nothing Then
 ```